 IN HOUSE: WAITROSE | PACKAGING DESIGN | ART DIRECTION

-Having spent over 8 years with the John Lewis Partnership, I had the opportunity to design publications and packaging for Waitrose food shops.
-Despite our in-house advantage, we still appeared on the roster of external agencies, presenting our designs to the review meetings every other week.
+Having spent over 8 years with the John Lewis Partnership, I had the opportunity to design publications and packaging for Waitrose.
+Despite our in-house advantage, we appeared on the roster of external agencies, presenting at review meetings without favour.

 My original pack design for Waitrose Crisp breakfast cereal was stocked on the shelves for many years, even surviving their rebrand.
-In this iteration, the confidence and strength of the brand has been given greater prominence.
-The flavour variants are denoted with energetic and dynamic positioning of ingredients.
+In this concept, the brand has been given greater prominence, appealing to its loyal customers.
+The flavour variants are easy to find on shelf with a contrasting colour palette and playful treatment of ingredients.

 IN HOUSE: JOHN LEWIS | CATALOGUES | DESIGN & ART DIRECTION

 Eight years with the John Lewis Partnership provided an invaluable foundation to my retail experience and design career.
-Packaging and publication briefs were the norm, but we also pioneered the design of their first full-sized catalogues.
+Packaging and publication briefs were the norm, as well as pioneering the design of their first full-sized catalogues.
 Thumbnails were produced to create a flat plan of content with direct input from the buyers.
-We then selected our locations, photographers and stylists and personally art directed the photoshoot from start to finish.
+We then selected our locations, photographers and stylists and personally art directed the photoshoot from start to finish, whilst keeping control of set budgets.

-Once completed, the imagery was edited and presented for approval and then finally brought together in final artwork.
-Watching the sales figures placed against each of the featured stories was incredibly insightful and valuable for future application to catalogue design.
+Once completed, we edited the imagery and presented for approval.
+In review, the sales figures were placed against each of the featured stories.
+An incredibly valuable exercise where we applied the insights to future catalogue design work.

 CLIENT: ERNEST JONES | BROCHURE DESIGN AND ART DIRECTION | PITCH WIN x2

 The Ernest Jones Watch Collection was showcased in a 48 page brochure dedicated to luxury watch brands.
-Before the shoot could take place, scamps were drawn and submitted for approval by watch houses around the world – a process that proved much smoother than anticipated.
-As a watch fan, the shoot was a dream to art direct...just had to remember to set the hands to ten past ten and the dates to the 25th - a subtle Christmas gifting message.
+Before the shoot could take place, scamps were drawn and submitted for approval by each of the watch houses around the world.
+As a watch fan, the shoot was a dream to art direct, although capturing some of the product's intricate detail proved challenging.
+We just had to remember to set the hands to ten past ten and the dates to the 25th - a very subtle Christmas gifting message.

 CLIENT: CANON | EOS 70D LAUNCH CAMPAIGN EMEA

-Canon would ordinarily turn to their advertising agency for a campaign to launch a product such as the EOS 70D.
-However, in light of their heavy workload, we were happy to create the campaign instead.
-I was lucky enough to art direct the photoshoot with Canon ambassador and renowned bird photographer Brutus Östling in Barcelona.
-The daybreak drives to far-flung locations were worth the effort - stunning scenery, beautiful birds of prey and spectacular photography.
-Back in less dramatic surroundings, we designed all the campaign assets required to communicate the launch in 16 languages.
+Canon briefed us to to develop a Through The Line campaign for their EOS 70D DSLR, with a unique selling point of capturing seven frames a second.
+The concept of using a typically fast bird of prey in action to illustrate the feature was selected, which meant I was lucky enough to art direct the photoshoot with Canon ambassador and renowned bird photographer Brutus Östling.
+The daybreak drives to far-flung Spanish locations were worth the effort - stunning scenery, beautiful birds of prey and spectacular photography.
+Back in less dramatic surroundings, we designed all the campaign assets for a toolkit used to launch the product in 16 languages.

 CLIENT: RJ BESPOKE | IDENTITY DESIGN

-Racing driver Rebecca Jackson commissioned a brief to design an identity for a business building Bespoke Defenders.
+Racing driver Rebecca Jackson commissioned a brief to design an identity for a business building Bespoke Land Rover Defenders.
 The letters R and J were presented in lowercase treatment and shaped to ape the iconic headlights of the vehicle.
-The identity was featured around the vehicles, including alloy wheel caps and leather upholstery embroidered tabs.
+The vehicles were branded with the identity, including alloy wheel caps and embroidered tabs stitched into the leather upholstery.

 CLIENT: HTC | EMEA LAUNCH M8 SMARTPHONE